Curt Schilling: Personal life

 He considers his family's native Pittsburgh metro area to be home and is a fan of the Pittsburgh Steelers.

 Until 2013, Schilling lived in Medfield, Massachusetts, in Drew Bledsoe's former home.
 In late 2013, Schilling's house in Massachusetts was listed for sale at $3 million.
 Various personal belongings, including a golf cart, were also listed.

 He is married to Shonda Schilling.
 They have four children, born 1995, 1997, 1999 and 2002.

 Schilling has been a long time supporter and advocate for ALS-related charities.
-In Philadelphia, Arizona, and Boston, Schilling’s charity “Curt’s Pitch for ALS” raised money and awareness for ALS within those respective communities.
+In Philadelphia, Arizona, and Boston, Schilling's charity "Curt's Pitch for ALS" raised money and awareness for ALS within those respective communities.
 Schilling and wife Shonda raised over five million dollars for ALS treatment and research.
-During the 2004 ALCS game 6 “bloody sock game”, knowing the cameras would be focused on his injured ankle, Schilling wrote “K ALS” on his cleat directly below the injury.
+After the 2004 ALCS Game 6 "bloody sock game", knowing the cameras would be focused on his injured ankle in his next start, Schilling wrote "K ALS" on his cleat directly below the injury for Game 2 of the 2004 World Series.

 Schilling is a born-again Christian.
 He became an evangelical in 1997.
 Schilling opposes same-sex marriage and believes that each state should decide its laws on the topic rather than the federal government.

 He has an extensive collection of World War II memorabilia, including "numerous Nazi uniforms with swastikas" and "uniforms worn by various SS divisions, including Hitler's personal bodyguards"; Schilling has specified that it is "not a Nazi collection.
 It's a collection of World War II stuff," further stating that he doesn't "have a racist bone in (his) body".

 Before the 2007 season, Schilling started a blog called 38pitches.com in which he answered fan questions, documented his starts, and rebutted press coverage about him or the team that he believed to be inaccurate.
 After retiring, he moved his blog to the WEEI sports radio website.
 After a disagreement with the station, Schilling removed it from that site.
 Schilling periodically contributes on the ESPN Boston website answering fan questions about the Red Sox or baseball in general.